simonehagey/orbdot/docs/source/model_fitting.rst

 **************
 Model Fitting
 **************
-Before reading this section, it is recommended to go through the :ref:`getting-started` page and check out the examples :ref:`example-wasp-12` and :ref:`example-rv-trends`.
+Before reading this section, it is recommended to go through the :ref:`getting-started` page and check out the :ref:`example-wasp-12` and :ref:`example-rv-trends` examples.

 To begin, a :class:`~orbdot.star_planet.StarPlanet` object is created that represents the star-planet system.
 The following code snippet, using WASP-12 b as an example, demonstrates the creation of a :class:`~orbdot.star_planet.StarPlanet` object: